 Those who advocate for single payer health coverage insist that “health care” is a basic human right.

-In an article on the Medinnovation and Health Reform website, Richard L. Reece, MD (1) provided an excellent line of demarcation between medical care and health care.
+In an article on the Medinnovation and Health Reform blog, Richard L. Reece, M.D. provided an excellent line of demarcation between medical care and health care.
 I will quote it for you verbatim:

 “Medical care is what doctors can do for you.
 Health care includes what you do for yourself – such as diet, exercise, and lifestyle.”